-At around the same time as established collections of Islamic art were starting to be sold at auction, other such collections were being donated to major museums.
+At around the same time that established collections of Islamic art were starting to be sold at auction, other such collections were being donated to major museums.
 In 1917 the American industrialist and collector, Isaac D. Fletcher, bequeathed his extensive art collection to the Metropolitan Museum of Art in New York.
-It included eleven ostensibly complete pieces of mina’i ware, all acquired before 1917.
-The bequest represented the first major private collection of mina’i wares to be donated to a museum, rather than be sold on the commercial market, as was the case with the far smaller collection of mina’i wares in the Sambon collection.
-It is from this point on that the intertwined nature of the relationship between wares excavated, repaired and fabricated for the commercial market on the one hand, and museums such as the Metropolitan Museum of Art on the other, became completely and inextricably enmeshed.
+It included eleven ostensibly complete pieces of mīnāʾī ware, all acquired before 1917.
+The bequest represented the first major private collection of mīnāʾī ware to be donated to a museum, rather than being sold on the commercial market, as was the case with the far smaller collection of mīnāʾī ware in the Sambon collection.
+It is from this point on that the relationship between wares excavated, repaired, and fabricated for the commercial market, on the one hand, and museums such as the Metropolitan Museum of Art, on the other, became completely and inextricably enmeshed.

 The great majority of collectors were, and arguably still are, only interested in these seemingly complete wares.
-However, alongside Calouste Gulbenkian, the American architect William Milne Grinnell (1858-1920) was one of the few other early collectors of Islamic ceramics who showed a serious interest in amassing a collection of mina’i ware sherds.
+However, alongside Calouste Gulbenkian, the American architect William Milne Grinnell (1858–1920) was one of the few other early collectors of Islamic ceramics who showed a serious interest in amassing a collection of mīnāʾī ware sherds.
 He bequeathed his collection of 239 ceramics to the Metropolitan Museum of Art in 1920.
-This included 30 mina’i ware sherds, almost all of which are bowl bases, along with three “Style 2” bowls, one “Style 6c” ewer, two tiles, and one “Style 3a” beaker.
+This included 30 mīnāʾī ware sherds, almost all of which are bowl bases, along with three “Style 2” bowls, one “Style 6c” ewer, two tiles, and one “Style 3a” beaker.
 Although it is a large collection, none of the sherds are especially rare or outstanding in terms of either form or decoration.

-Many of the Armenian art dealers through whom Gulbenkian acquired material had built up large personal collections, from which they lent items to major exhibitions and museums, as well as published portions of, alongside sourcing material for clients.
-The book by Dikran Kelekian (1867-1951) entitled The Potteries of Persia features, alongside items from his own collection, a bowl he had sold to Charles Lang Freer (1854-1919).
-Armenian dealers have been described as having cross-cultural advantages, as they had an enviable network of connections extending from the Armenian community in Tehran, throughout the Ottoman Empire to Paris, Cairo, New York, and London.
+Many of the Armenian art dealers through whom Gulbenkian acquired material had built up large personal collections, from which they lent items to major exhibitions and museums.
+As well as sourcing material for clients, they also published portions of their collections.
+The book by Dikran Kelekian (1867–1951), entitled The Potteries of Persia, features a bowl he had sold to Charles Lang Freer (1854–1919) alongside items from his own collection.
+Armenian dealers have been described as having cross-cultural advantages, as they boasted an enviable network of connections extending from the Armenian community in Tehran, throughout the Ottoman Empire to Paris, Cairo, New York, and London.

-Calouste Gulbenkian did not buy any more examples of mina’i ware until 1921, when he acquired his last two pieces, both from auctions of established collections, and both via agents.
-On the eighth of June, again through his agents Graat et Madoulé, he acquired his first, and only, piece of mina’i on a turquoise base glaze (fig. 12).
-The “Style 3a” bowl was bought at the Engel-Gros collection sale at Galeries Georges Petit in Paris, and cost him 36,425 Francs.
-There was clearly a premium on turquoise wares, as they are far less common, both in terms of the market in early twentieth-century Paris, and in the archaeological record.
-The decoration is poorly painted and there are large areas of plaster fill, but in this instance rarity clearly trumped quality.
-He must have wanted a piece of turquoise mina’i in his collection, as he had only acquired examples on a white base glaze up to that point.
+Calouste Gulbenkian did not buy any more examples of mīnāʾī ware until 1921, when he acquired his last two pieces, both from auctions of established collections, and both via agents.
+On the eighth of June, again through his agents Graat et Madoulé, he acquired his first, and only, piece of mīnāʾī on a turquoise base glaze (fig. 12).
+The “Style 3a” bowl was bought at the Engel-Gros collection sale at Galeries Georges Petit in Paris, and cost him 36,425 francs.
+There was clearly a premium placed on turquoise ware, as they are far less common, both in terms of the market in early twentieth-century Paris, and in the archaeological record.
+The decoration of the bowl is poorly painted and there are large areas of plaster fill, but in this instance rarity clearly trumped quality.
+Gulbenkian must have wanted a piece of turquoise mīnāʾī in his collection, as he had only acquired examples on a white base glaze up to that point.